 Let me begin with where I left off in my last essay: of course I do not claim that any words written by Etienne de La Boetie should be treated exactly the same as if they were written by Montaigne, who knew well that people are fickle and malleable, and therefore would never transfer ones fleeting thoughts to another.
 Montaigne qualifies “On Affectionate Relationships” in particular, noting how young his friend was when he wrote it and that he didn’t even know Etienne at the time.

 However, I stand by my strong position that none of this matters.
-Montaigne wrote more passionately in this essay than anywhere else in his project, and it wasn’t because his feelings for his late friend were dying to get out.
+Montaigne wrote more passionately in the Affectionate Relationships essay than anywhere else in his project, and it wasn’t only because his feelings for his late friend were dying to get out.
 Montaigne proved over 106 other essays that he is fully capable of keeping his feelings to himself or cloaking them however suits his purpose.

-Montaigne dropped his guard in “On Affectionate Relationships” because he was under attack and the criticism hit close to home.
+Montaigne dropped his guard in “On Affectionate Relationships” for one, because he was applying Aristotle’s template of the perfect friendship, and I’ll have more to say on that in the third essay of this series.
+But his passion was also necessary because he was under attack for his friend’s thoughts.
 La Boetie’s essay became a sensation after his death and Montaigne, having resigned his public position, was an easy target.

-He had two choices in wake of this criticism: disavow the essay as something that didn’t reflect his own thinking or lean into the friendship and explain why he would never disavow something written by such a dear friend.
-He chosen the latter, not at all because it was insincere, but because both La Boetie and his words were too dear to him to place any distance between.
+He had two choices in wake of the uproar: disavow the essay as something that didn’t reflect his own thinking or lean into the friendship and explain why he would never disavow something written by someone so important to him.
+He chose the latter, not at all because it was insincere, but because both La Boetie and his words meant a great deal to him.

 Given Montaigne’s decision to embrace this essay, I’m going to treat it like something he wrote himself.
 His defense of it was part of his personal patriotism.

-This leads me to where the essay begins, with a quote from The Odessey that is about “choosing language to meet the emergency rather than the truth.”
+This leads me to where the essay begins, with a quote from The Odyssey about “choosing language to meet the emergency rather than the truth.”
 What a wonderful phrase, I must remember to use it sometime.
 He goes on to raise a fundamental question: why do people put up with tyrants?

 “For the present I should like merely to understand how it happens that so many men, so many villages, so many cities, so many nations, sometimes suffer under a single tyrant who has no other power than the power they give him; who is able to harm them only to the extent to which they have the willingness to bear with him; who could do them absolutely no injury unless they preferred to put up with him rather than contradict him.
 Surely a striking situation!
 Yet it is so common that one must grieve the more and wonder the less at the spectacle of a million men serving in wretchedness, their necks under the yoke, not constrained by a greater multitude than they, but simply, it would seem, delighted and charmed by the name of one man alone whose power they need not fear, for he is evidently the one person whose qualities they cannot admire because of his inhumanity and brutality toward them.
 A weakness characteristic of human kind is that we often have to obey force; we have to make concessions; we ourselves cannot always be the stronger.”

-Then he goes on to explain why people sometimes willingly give up their power to tyrants, but concludes that even then, it’s in error:
+Then La Boetie goes on to explain why people sometimes willingly give up their power to tyrants, but concludes that even then, it’s in error:

 “It is reasonable to love virtue, to esteem good deeds, to be grateful for good from whatever source we may receive it, and, often, to give up some of our comfort in order to increase the honor and advantage of some man whom we love and who deserves it.
 Therefore, if the inhabitants of a country have found some great personage who has shown rare foresight in protecting them in an emergency, rare boldness in defending them, rare solicitude in governing them, and if, from that point on, they contract the habit of obeying him and depending on him to such an extent that they grant him certain prerogatives, I fear that such a procedure is not prudent, inasmuch as they remove him from a position in which he was doing good and advance him to a dignity in which he may do evil.”